-The great thing about this is I’ve got a firm background in doing everything manually; I’ve grafted and learnt how to get links from the ground up without employing techniques that are ethically dubious.
+The great thing about this is I’ve got a strong background in doing everything manually; I’ve grafted and learnt how to get links from the ground up without employing ethically dubious techniques.

 - Handle FTP